perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

 Not so with Debian GNU/Linux, unfortunately.

+(**Update**: I wrote the above in a state of frustration and anger.
+I ended up getting things working; if you want the more balanced viewpoint, skip down straight to the end of this post where I summarize the process and share my conclusions.)

 ## My Debian experiences with nVidia

 Shortly after installing Windows 10, I also installed Debian GNU/Linux on